amuvarma13/orpheus/readme.md

 Training is generally in 2 stages: first we train the language model to speak/behave with certain properties, then we train the speech modules so that the model can accept speech.

 We've attached scripts and sample datasets for tuning the model as shown in the demos at the top of the page.
-Also below are training costs.
+Also below are training costs, but generally should be less than $75.

 We provide both high level training classes and the core training scripts which leverage the transformers library for standard practice.